mosaic-addons/best-scenario/README.md

 If you plan to test your own mobility solutions encoperating V2X technology or message exchange via LTE/5G, then Eclipse MOSAIC is your way to go.
 Here you can combine the traffic with communcation and application simulation, thus creating a holistic system solution on a large-scale.

-The scenario is based on the [MATSim Open Berlin Scenario](https://github.com/matsim-scenarios/matsim-berlin).
+The scenario is based on the [MATSim Open Berlin Scenario](https://github.com/matsim-scenarios/matsim-berlin) [^1].
 We extracted traffic demand from this scenario and re-calibrated all routes to achieve a user equilibrium.
 More details on our creation process can be found in the provided reference and in the background section and the bottom of this file.

+[^1]: D. Ziemke, I. Kaddoura, K. Nagel; [The MATSim Open Berlin Scenario: A multimodal agent-based transport simulation scenario based on synthetic demand modeling and Open Data](https://doi.org/10.1016/j.procs.2019.04.120); Procedia Computer Science, Volume 151, 2019, 870-877

 ## Characteristics